 24 Hours in Bruges

 Where to Stay?

 Bruges is a fabulously cozy city.
 So for your 24 hours in Bruges, you’ll want to stay someplace that’s equally fabulously cozy.
-You’ll have many options from which to choose, but I strongly recommend the B & B Het Consulaat.
+You’ll have many options from which to choose, but I strongly recommend the Rose Suites.
 It’s affordable and in a convenient location.
 Plus there’s a yummy breakfast every morning, and the friendly owners are full of advice about the city.
 What could be better?

 If you’re still investigating and you’d rather explore over 400 great deals on hotels in Bruges, click here.

 What to Pack?